Your Guide to Navigating the Los Angeles Criminal Courts

 No matter what type of criminal charges you’re facing, you should never face the court alone.
 While the Los Angeles Superior Court is legally obligated to provide a public defender to represent criminal defendants, these attorneys tend to have limited experience and are often overworked due to high caseloads.
 Any mistake they make, no matter how minor, can be catastrophic to your case’s outcome.

 Instead of leaving your fate in the hands of these overburdened public resources, it’s vital that you consult a top-rated Los Angeles criminal defense attorney who has the skills, resources, and experience to successfully protect your freedom.
-Read on for more information on navigating the Superior Court of California: County of Los Angeles or contact the Law Office of Christopher Chaney for a free consultation.
+An attorney experienced in civil cases and criminal cases can help you understand the entire process and list the best possible solutions with the best possible outcomes.
+Read on for more information on navigating the Superior Court of California: County of Los Angeles, or contact the Law Offices of Christopher Chaney for a free consultation.

 Visiting the Los Angeles County Criminal Courts for Your Hearing